 Our initial messaging to everyone internally and externally was that we were monitoring the situation.
 However, we (executive leadership and key stakeholders) knew we had to cancel the event and were looking into our options.

 We kept this close to the chest while we decided if we were going to embark on creating a virtual event.
-Once we knew this was going to happen, I did loop in a few additional people on the marketing, design, and web development teams to let them know we were cancelling the event.
+Once we knew this was going to happen, I did loop in a few additional people on the marketing, design, and web development teams to let them know we were canceling the event.
 They were told before anyone else because we were in the process of working on releasing phase 2 of the in-person event website, and I didn’t want them to waste time working on something we were going to scratch soon.

 Pro Tip from Anne: Create an internal talking points document.
 We created one for the in-person event that we had just rolled out in February, and we had to go back and create a new one for the virtual event.
 We basically took what we wrote as FAQs on our website and rolled that into an internal talking points doc with additional details for Classy team members to be able to speak about the event.